Everything You Need To Know About Electric Blankets

 How do electric blankets work?

-Electric blankets principally work by using insulated wires which have been placed into the fabric.
+Electric blankets principally work by using integrated electrical heating wires which have been placed into the fabric.
 When the blanket is switched on, this activates the wires which then heats up the fabric and bed.

 How hot will they become?

 Electric blankets vary as to how hot they become and will usually include changeable heat settings to allow you to select different temperatures.